conceptualspace/yet-another-speed-dial/index.md

 ### Can I open speed dial links in Firefox Containers?
 Yes, just use Shift + Right-click on the speed dial to access the default context menu.

-### Can I open speed dial links in new tabs?
-Yes, just use Ctrl + Click or middle click.